bepetersn/saffron-motion/README.md

 # Saffron Motion

-Integrated web app for productivity / task management
+Tiny integrated web app for web app for personal productivity / task management.
+Planned to add ability to sync with Notion, and/or a few other services.